inkless/only-loader/README.md

 ```javascript
 Loader(scripts, async);
 ```
-`scripts`: The scripts you want to load, it can be array or string (split by common) `async`: Executes the codes asynchronously or not (in order)
+`scripts`: The scripts you want to load, it can be array or string (split by comma) `async`: Executes the codes asynchronously or not (in order)

 #### Example